-The City should implement as part of a comprehensive public safety strategy a Safe Zone strategy for Six Points Urban Village.
+The City should implement as part of a comprehensive public safety strategy a Safe Zone for Historic Marine Urban Village.
 This strategy would bring together under one umbrella programs already in use as well as shared resources between various urban villages.